 2. CCM RBZ FT1

-This Hockey stick is for players that use a lot of slapshots when playing.
-Also referred to as a quick wrist shot, a slap shot requires that the player uses the wrists to give power to the shot but look to get the pack on the stick more rapidly compared to a wrist shot.To execute a slapshot, a lot of power is needed put behind the shot.
-These players happen to be powerful one timers and also who seek to shoot from anywhere on the ice.
+going to help you shoot harder.
+CCM has introduced a range of technological improvements it seems to help players do this.
+The demands of the game now require players to be powerful who seek to shoot from anywhere on the ice.
 This is made possible with the stick having custom kick points which are great for players if they are off position.
 The kick is made constant throughout the entire shaft hence it flexes where the player puts his bottom hand to accommodate off-position shots.
-The player need not necessarily be close to the goal net to issue a snapshot but achieve a slap shot from anywhere on the ice.
+The player doesn’t need to be close to the goal net to issue a snapshot but achieve a slap shot from anywhere on the ice.

 The phase plate technology is improved to optimize it increasing the stiffness in the right areas such as the toe.
 The shape has been cut down to save approximately ten grams but keeps the stiffness at the right places.
 The look standpoint made of a darker metal that gives it slicken premium work.
 The weight is checked down from four hundred thirty-five grams to four hundred twenty-five grams improving the balance point by moving it a bit up the shaft so that when players pick it up, they can feel the difference.
 The kick-point has been optimized by wrapping the stick’s weave and also include the tenor ring enforcement to it.
 By having the weave and the tenor, a greater durability gets achieved.